burdzwastaken/void.burdz.net/posts/2025-04-15-world-hello.md

 ## Root Cause Analysis and Prevention (> how not to get fired)

-the fundamental vulnerability exploited by such attacks is unbounded resource usage. comprehensive prevention requires defense-in-depth strategies, because one security layer is never enough when your job is on the line:
+the fundamental vulnerability exploited by such attacks is unbounded resource usage.

 ### Container-Level Controls (> putting your containers on a diet)